What are the applications of blockchains?

 Blockchain and IoT

 Blockchain empowers all IoT devices to enhance security and bring transparency in their interconnected ecosystems.
 One notable example of the application of blockchains in IoT revolves around smart homes.
-Although IoT enables home security systems to be managed remotely from smartphones, the traditional centralized approach to exchange information generated by IoT devices lacks the security standards and ownership of information.
+Although IoT enables home security systems to be managed remotely from smartphones, the traditional centralized approach to exchanging information generated by IoT devices lacks the security standards and ownership of information.
 Blockchain has the potential to elevate the smart home to the next level by solving security issues and removing centralized infrastructure.

 For instance, Telstra, an Australian telecommunication and media company provides smart home solutions.
 The company implements blockchain and biometric security to ensure that the data captured from smart devices cannot be tampered with.
 Sensitive user data such as biometrics, voice recognition, and facial recognition are stored on the blockchain.
-Once the data is saved on the blockchain, it becomes immutable and the access is provided only to selected individuals.
+Once the data is saved on the blockchain, it becomes immutable and access is provided only to selected individuals.

 Blockchain in Supply Chain

 Blockchain in Government

 While blockchains are gradually eliminating the need for centralized government institutions, it is most likely that the competition between governments and cryptocurrencies will reach its epitome in the years to come.
-However, governments are aware of the possibilities that blockchains can unsheathe and therefore are in continuous pursuit to implement the offerings of blockchains to improve and revamp operational processes.
+However, governments are aware of the possibilities that blockchains can unsheathe and therefore are in continuous pursuit of implementing the offerings of blockchains to improve and revamp operational processes.
 Many governments have tended to use blockchains for a variety of reasons.

 Countries like Venezuela and Russia are incorporating their own national cryptocurrencies to drive a sense of transparency and curb corruption.
 Also, blockchains can be used to design immutable voting systems where forgery and fraud will be ruled out as myths.
 Additionally, identity management and tax management can also be improved using blockchains.

 Blockchain and Cyber Security